 2. Check Engine Light

-In this situation, the possible cause is an incorrect mix of air and fuel in the engine.
+In this situation, the potential cause is an incorrect mix of air and fuel in the engine.
 This is sometimes called running rich (a lot of fuel) or running lean (a lot of air).

 3. Oil Leaks